Moorhouse Chantry Chapel

 Moorhouse Chantry Chapel is a Grade II* listed Church of England chapel in the Diocese of Southwell and Nottingham at Moorhouse, within the Laxton and Moorhouse civil parish, Nottinghamshire.

 History

-The church dates 1860, built by Henry Clutton for Evelyn Denison, 1st Viscount Ossington in the 12th century French Gothic Revival style.
+The church dates from 1860, and was built by Henry Clutton for Evelyn Denison, 1st Viscount Ossington in the 12th-century French Gothic Revival style.

 It is in a group of parishes comprising: